larsxschneider/hubtags/README.md

 - create tags for an entire project/fork
 - add default tags for popular/build in functions
 - add http://cscope.sourceforge.net/
+- browser UI to search in local tag database
 - ...